bandsight/vic/README.md

 3. Review `jobs_output.json`, `rss.xml`, `scrape.log`, and the latest
    `pulse_list.png` screenshot for troubleshooting.

+## Configuration
+The scraper now reads its tenancy metadata from `config.py`.
+The `ACTIVE_TENANCY` constant identifies the single Pulse tenancy (currently the City of Ballarat) along with expectations for how many job cards should load.
+Adjusting the dataclass or swapping in a different tenancy makes it clear when we intentionally expand beyond Ballarat again, and keeps the Playwright script in sync with those choices.

 ## Why Playwright (research summary)
 Pulse renders its public job listings fully client-side via Vue and only exposes minimal markup until the Vue instance finishes hydrating.
 Static HTTP requests